 The discussion group

-A discussion group involves the group members sitting round in a circle and being given a topic or topics to discuss.
+A discussion group involves the group members being given a topic or topics to discuss.
 The nature of the topics can vary but usually they involve an issue of current importance to students or something that's been in the news recently.
 You are not usually given time to prepare so it's not a bad idea to read a quality newspaper in the weeks before the assessment centre.
 At the end of the discussion each candidate may be invited to comment briefly in turn on one of the group's conclusions, so it's vital to listen as well as to speak up.

 The leaderless task